septentrio-gnss/septentrio_gnss_driver/README.md

 catkin config --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo   # CMake build types pass compiler-specific flags to your compiler.
 This type amounts to a release with debug info, while keeping debugging symbols and doing optimization.
-I.e. for GCC the flags would be -O2, -g and -DNDEBUG. cd src git clone https://github.com/tibordome/rosaic rosdep install . --from-paths -i                               # Might raise "rosaic: Unsupported OS [mint]" warning, depending on OS catkin build source ~/septentrio/devel/setup.bash catkin clean -y
+I.e. for GCC the flags would be -O2, -g and -DNDEBUG. cd src git clone https://github.com/tibordome/rosaic rosdep install . --from-paths -i                               # Might raise "rosaic: Unsupported OS [mint]" warning, if your OS is Linux Mint, since rosdep does not know Mint (and possible other OSes).
+In that case, add the "--os=ubuntu:saucy" option to "fool" rosdep into believing it faces some Ubuntu version.
+The syntax is "--os=OS_NAME:OS_VERSION". catkin build source ~/septentrio/devel/setup.bash catkin clean -y